snowflakedb/libsnowflakeclient/README.rst

 Prerequisite
 ^^^^^^^^^^^^^
  - Ensure you have cmake 2.8 or later version.
- - For Windows, require: one of Visual Studio [VS15, VS16, VS17]
+ - For Windows, require: one of Visual Studio C++ [VS15, VS16, VS17], Perl, Windows SDK 10.0
  - For Linux, require: gcc, g++

 Linux and OSX